Have questions? We're here.

 Lofoten lies in the middle of what is often called ”the world’s largest dinner plate”, and the unique commodities the inhabitants of Lofoten have fed on and lived from for centuries, are in large scale.
 Experience real flavors and an authentic gastronomic experience.

-On the way to the tasting venue, you can make stops to see the fish racks and the first taste of Lofoten is served.
+On the way to the tasting venue, you make stops to see the fish racks and the first taste of Lofoten is served.
 Arriving at the tasting venue the stories and delicacies from the north continue.
 Enjoy dried arctic cod, salmon, Lofoten lamb, tasty cloudberries and locally produced yoghurt made from local milk grazing right by the arctic coast.
 You can also get a taste of roe/caviar from arctic cod.

 Note: The tour includes tastings of eight delicacies and should not be considered as a full meal.
 Drinks are not included, and a selection of beverages is available for purchase.

-Option 3: Lofoten Fishing Village
+Option 3: Lofoten Fishing Village (Duration: 2 hours / Level of difficulty: Easy)

 Combine history and culture in the urban fishing village of Svolvær.
 Join this cultural walk featuring the history of the fisheries, the historical land-owning fish buyers and the present-day sights in the center of Svolvær.
-During this 3-5 km (up to 3.1 mi) cultural walk you can make several stops of interest and your local guide welcomes all questions and comments to ensure the best possible experience.
+During this 3-5 km (up to 3.1 mi) cultural walk you make several stops of interest and your local guide welcomes all questions and comments to ensure the best possible experience.
 Visit the most important current and historical sites and includes a tasting of Stockfish.

 Day 5: Leknes & Reine, Norwegian Coast

 As you traverse the scenic vistas of Lofoten, marvel at majestic mountain peaks and expansive fertile lands that once set the stage for Viking sagas.
 Your expedition begins in Haukland Beach, a paradisiacal haven with its pearly white sands and sapphire waters, embraced by lush greenery and towering peaks, evoking the essence of an Arctic paradise.
-You can have ample time to hike from Uttakleiv, to Haukland Beach—a gentle stretch over hills and along the coastal path to the pristine white sand beach.
+You have ample time to hike from Uttakleiv, to Haukland Beach—a gentle stretch over hills and along the coastal path to the pristine white sand beach.

 Upon reaching the Viking Museum in Borg, enjoy an exhibition showcasing archaeological discoveries and meticulous recreations of Viking dwellings, gaining a vivid understanding of the daily lives of these seafaring people a millennium ago.
 The museum endeavors to authentically recreate the Viking village atmosphere, complete with handicrafts, traditional buildings, and era-specific cuisine.
 As part of this immersive experience, be treated to a soup crafted from an ancient North Norwegian recipe, prepared over an open fire—a culinary journey back in time amid the fascinating history of the Vikings.

-Drive through the scenic landscapes of Lofoten to Norway's renowned Sund where you can visit a Black smith at the Fishery Museum, famous for his beautiful cormorants made of steel.
+Drive through the scenic landscapes of Lofoten to Norway's renowned Sund where you visit a Black smith at the Fishery Museum, famous for his beautiful cormorants made of steel.
 The decorative wrought iron cormorants are famous all over the world, and can be found in the Pentagon, the Kremlin and in the King of Norway's palace.

 Continue to the village of Reine where your ship will be waiting for you.
 This fishing village is one of the most beautiful in Norway, and you are sure that when you see it you can understand why!